Public university: People's Republic of China

 In the People's Republic of China, nearly all universities and research institutions are public.
 Typically, provincial governments run public universities.
 However, some are administered by municipal governments or are national, which the central government directly administers.
 Private undergraduate colleges exist but are primarily vocational colleges sponsored by private entities.
 Private universities usually cannot award bachelor's degrees.
 Public universities tend to enjoy a higher reputation domestically and globally.

 Hong Kong

-The University Grants Committee funds eight higher education institutions in Hong Kong.
-The Academy for Performing Arts also receives funding from the government.
-The Open University of Hong Kong is a public university, but it is largely self-financed.
-The Shue Yan University is the only private institution with the status of a university; however, it also receives some financial support from the government.
+The University Grants Committee funds eight public universities in Hong Kong.
+The Hong Kong Academy for Performing Arts also receives funding from the government.
+There are four self-financing universities, namely Hong Kong Metropolitan University, Hong Kong Shue Yan University, Hang Seng University of Hong Kong, and Saint Francis University.

 India

 In India, most universities and nearly all research institutions are public.
 Some private undergraduate colleges exist but most are engineering schools that are affiliated with public universities.
 Private schools can be partially aided by the national or state governments.
 India also has an "open" public university, the Indira Gandhi National Open University which offers distance education.
-In terms of the number of enrolled students, is now the largest university in the world with over four million students.
+In terms of the number of enrolled students, it is now the largest university in the world with over four million students.